ardominguez/fashionhub-web-automation/Readme.md

 ## Prerequisites
 - Java 17
 - Maven (for build and dependency management)
-- **Also, to run the tests locally, ensure that the browser in which the tests will execute is installed.
-The framework currently supports local test execution on Chrome, Firefox, and Safari**.

 ## Project Structure
     .github                                     # Github action definition file